Serenity-21/FIRST-PROGRAM/README.md

 # PYTHON
-Here i will be posting my python codes which mostly be basic as i am a beginner and i guess it might be usefull for the new comers
+Here I will be posting my python, codes which will mostly be basic as I am a beginner and I guess it might be useful for the beginners.